 The Menai Suspension Bridge

-Built by Thomas Telford and opened in 1826 it’s the first modern suspension bridge in the world and it connects the mainland to Menai Town - one of the five towns in Anglesey.
-Prior to its construction cattle farmers would somehow have to persuade their herd to swim across the Menai Strait to market.
+Built by Thomas Telford and opened in 1826, it’s the first modern suspension bridge in the world and it connects the mainland to Menai Town - one of the five towns in Anglesey.
+Prior to its construction, cattle farmers would somehow have to persuade their herd to swim across the Menai Strait to market.
 Discover more about the bridge's history at the Menai Bridge Community Heritage Trust's museum.

-The Anglesey Coastal Path
+Isle of Anglesey Coastal Path

 The ruined church was once home to Saint Dwynwen - the Welsh patron saint of lovers from the 5th century A.D.
 When her true love Maelon was turned to ice, Dwynwen had the good sense to move to Llanddwyn Island - and probably didn’t regret it for a minute.
 Llanddwyn beach is a cosy cove of pristine sand and it's backed by a forest that's home to rare red squirrels.
 So, forget St Valentine!
 Here in Wales we celebrate all things to do with love on St Dwynwen's Day on 25 January.

 The Copper Kingdom

-South Stack Lighthouse and cliffs
+South Stack Lighthouse

-Plas Newydd Country House
+Plas Newydd House and Gardens

 The Dingle Nature Reserve